 - Whether the other parent has a history of poor parental cooperation or child abuse.

 Custody issues can be very complex and even dangerous – having a knowledgeable, experienced divorce attorney by your side can prove to be invaluable.
-At Lonich Patton Ehrlich Policastri, our attorneys are prepared to help clients through their divorce.
+At Lonich Patton Erlich Policastri, our attorneys are prepared to help clients through their divorce.
 If you have any questions about your divorce or custody issues, please contact our California Certified Family Law Specialists (as certified by the State Bar of California Board of Legal Specialization).
 Our attorneys have decades of experience handling complex Family Law proceedings and are happy to offer you a free consultation.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.